 Mapping Language Specifications

-Mapping for epistemic networks is relatively simple since i) specialist/primary information databases frequently employ a flat schema, reducing complex relationships into simple fields ii) source fields frequently map to composite paths under the CRM (or any other target schema), making semantics explicit using a small set of primitives iii) intermediate nodes are postulated or deduced and are the hooks for integration with complementary sources and iv) cardinality constraints must not be enforced.
+Mapping cultural-historical data to semantic networks is relatively simple since i) specialist/primary information databases frequently employ a flat schema, reducing complex relationships into simple fields ii) cardinality constraints need not be enforced and iii) specialized source fields frequently map to composite paths under the CRM (or any other target schema), making semantics explicit using a small set of primitives more easy to learn.
+Another positive effect of mapping to composite paths is the use of intermediate nodes that frequently offer themselves as “hooks” for integration with other complementary sources, such as a production event between object and technique.

+Mapping consists of three steps:

+Schema matching: declarations of equivalence of source schema constructs with target schema constructs.

+Instance generation policy: declarations how identifiers of nodes and numerical data types of data sets transformed into the target schema have to be generated from information elements in the source data sets.
+Step 1) and 2) form the mapping definition.

+Transformation: Executing instructions of the mapping definition in order to transform a set of source data sets automatically into target data sets.

-Domain experts can easily learn how to perform schema mappings, since they are aware of the meaning of the source and target schemata.
-IT experts may not understand the meaning or underestimate it leading to errors and labor-intensive, time consuming processes.
+Domain experts that are aware of the meaning of the target schema can learn with reasonable effort and without IT skills how to perform schema matching, since they are aware of the meaning of the source schema.
+IT experts may not understand the meaning of either schema or underestimate it leading to errors and labor-intensive, time consuming correction processes.

-To assist domain experts on performing the mapping activity and the IT experts on performing the data transformation process, a Mapping Definition Language and a set of compatible tools need to be adopted.
+To assist domain experts on performing the mapping activity and the IT experts on performing the data transformation process, a Mapping Definition Language and a set of compatible tools are required.

 The basic principles that the language and the tools should comply with are:

+The transformation should be possible by executing specifications given in the Mapping Definition Language by an automatic interpreter without human intervention.
+The schema matching should be expressed in a declarative way, in order to be readable by both domain experts and machines.

+The language should be symmetric with respect to the way equivalent source and target schema paths are declared, and moreover potentially invertible allowing bidirectional interaction between providers and aggregator and thus supporting not only a rich aggregators’ repository but also corrections and improvements in the providers’ databases.

 Schema mappings should be defined in such a way that they can be collaboratively created and discussed by experts.
 Emphasis should be given on establishing a standardized mapping description which lends itself to collaboration and a sufficient specification for the transformation of each instance of a source schema into an instance of a target schema while preserving as much as possible its initial ‘meaning’.